 Day 365: San Pedro de Atacama, Chile

-Dining at Tierra Atacama is a full-on experience.
+Dining at Tierra Atacama is a full-on experience of both modern and traditional Chilean food.
 While breakfast is a buffet to swoon over with more options than a lumberjack could tackle I found myself eating light so that I’d have room for lunch and dinner.

 And while eating alone can be an erormous hurdle for some, I’ve eaten alone so many times this year that I don’t think twice about it.